Leicester Lions: Previous teams

 In November 2011, Graversen and Karlsson were the first riders confirmed for the 2012 season, with Jari Mäkinen the third signing.
 At the end of November Nieminen signed to return in 2012 and the top three in the 2012 team was completed by Danish Under-21 Champion Lasse Bjerre.
 Sixth rider to be signed was Simon Lambert.
 The team was completed by Simon Nielsen.
 An injury for Neilsen early in the season saw Kyle Hughes drafted in as a temporary replacement and a broken femur for Nielsen later in the season led to the signing of Linus Eklöf, with Lambert leaving to accommodate the Swede's higher average, and Lewis Blackbird moving up from the National League to complete the new line-up.
 Lions again finished as runners-up (this time to Berwick Bandits) in the Premier Fours.
-The team finished in sixth place in the Premier League, therefore making the end of season playoffs.